 GOVT.
 7 The Executive Branch and the Presidency

 GOVT.
-7, 10 The Judicial Branch and Courts
+7, 10 The Judicial Branch/Courts and Supreme Court Cases

 GOVT.
 5, 8 Federalism, Virginia and Local Government